drizzydiv/personal-macos-portfolio/README.md

 # macOS-Inspired Portfolio
+<small><em>Album artwork belongs to their respective rights holders and is used only for personal/portfolio demonstration.</em></small>

 A personal portfolio that masquerades as a macOS desktop.
 Instead of a single-page site with a hero and cards, the entire experience is an interactive OS: lock screen, desktop, dock, windows, widgets, and a fake terminal — all built in React, TypeScript, and Motion.